 Trilobites fossils are any arthropod that has three lobes and three segments, making it easy to identify as a representative of this genus of prehistoric fossil arthropods.
-Trilobites, which are only aquatic creatures, originally emerged somewhere at the start of the Cambrian Period, or roughly 542 million years ago, when they inhabited the oceans.
+Trilobites, which are only aquatic creatures, originally emerged somewhere at the start of the Cambrian Period when they inhabited the oceans.

 Trilobites were some of the earliest organisms to flourish, living in the seas for about 270 million years and having over 22,000 distinct species identified.
-Due to their sheer numbers, and preservation, they are among the best-studied extinct species.
+Their remarkable adaptability and evolutionary success made them dominant marine organisms for millions of years.

 Appearance

-Similar to other arthropods, Trilobites featured an exoskeleton that was made of calcified substances.
-The exoskeleton was necessary to abandon for the species to mature, and lost Trilobite exoskeletons, or parts of them, are rather commonplace fossils.
+Similar to other arthropods, Trilobites had an exoskeleton made of calcified substances.
+The exoskeleton was necessary for the species to mature.
 Each Trilobite body part was equipped with a set of fused appendages.
 The appendages closest to the head were transformed into sensing and nourishment functions.

 Diet

-Like its big and crustacean relatives, Trilobites possessed openings on the lowered section of their heads and a variety of intricate mouth appendages to aid in feeding.
+Like its big and crustacean relatives, they possessed openings on the lowered section of their heads and a variety of intricate mouth appendages to aid in feeding.

-Trilobites developed into a variety of ecosystems; several paddled and consumed phytoplankton, while others roamed across the seafloor as carnivores, scavengers, or filter feeders.
+Trilobites developed into many ecosystems; several paddled and consumed phytoplankton, while others roamed across the seafloor as carnivores, scavengers, or filter feeders.
 Some might even wriggle onto the ground.
 Evidence suggests that they even managed to reach land.
 All in all, due to its vast diversified species, experts cannot pinpoint to actual direct prey that Trilobites would consume.

 Reproduction